-5.6.3.
-Tenure Deadlines
+5.6.1.
+Deadlines

-Following tenure policies from the Board of Supervisors, the School Director/Department Head will, during the appropriate semester, notify a faculty member of the evaluation for tenure.
-Additional mentoring by the School Director/Department Head is encouraged at this time.
+Following tenure policies from the Board of Supervisors, the department head/faculty chair/program director will, during the appropriate semester, notify a faculty member of the evaluation for tenure.
+Additional mentoring by the department head/faculty chair/program director is encouraged at this time.

-By the last week of September, the school directors/department heads will form Faculty Tenure Committees.
-Each committee will elect a chair and a secretary.
-Reasonable security measures will be taken at all levels of procedure to ensure confidentiality.
-Additional mentoring by members of the Faculty Tenure Committee is encouraged at this time.
+By the last week of September, the department head/faculty chair/program director will form a Departmental Tenure Committee.
+Each department will form only one tenure committee.
+The committee will elect a chair and a secretary.
+For purposes of this procedure, departments will be defined as budgetary units.
+All reasonable security measures will be taken at all levels of procedure to ensure confidentiality.
+Additional mentoring by members of the Departmental Tenure Committee is encouraged at this time.

-By the first week of February, the faculty applicant for tenure will submit a cover letter, application form, curriculum vita and supporting documentation to the School Director/Department Head.
-The Office of the VPAA will notify the academic deans and school directors/department heads of the timetable for the processing of applications for tenure.
+By the first week of February, the faculty applicant for tenure will submit a cover letter, application form, curriculum vita and supporting documentation to the department head/faculty chair/program director.
+The Office of the VPAA will notify the academic deans and department head/faculty chair/program director of the timetable for the processing of applications for tenure.

-5.6.4.
-Tenure Procedures
+5.7.2.
+Procedures